Cubs vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Cubs Betting Records & Stats

-- The Cubs have gone 4-2 in games they were favored on the moneyline (winning 66.7% of those games).
+- The Cubs are 5-2 in games they were favored on the moneyline (winning 71.4% of those games).

-- Chicago has not yet played a game with moneyline odds of -145 or shorter.
+- Chicago has not yet played as moneyline favorites of -185 or shorter.

-- The implied moneyline probablility for this matchup gives the Cubs a 59.2% chance to win.
+- The Cubs have a 64.9% chance to win this contest based on the moneyline's implied probability.

-- Chicago has combined with opponents to go over the total seven times this season for a 7-7-0 record against the over/under.
+- Chicago has had an over/under set by bookmakers 15 times, and have combined with opponents to go over the total in eight of those games (8-7-0).

-- The Cubs have not had a run line set for a matchup this season.
+- The Cubs have not had a spread set for a matchup this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.